+Accessing Computer Setup (F10) Utility requires a keyboard.
 To access Computer Setup (F10) Utility:

-- 1. Power on or restart the workstation. - 2.
-When the display is active and Press the Esc key for Startup Menu appears at the bottom of the screen, press F10 or Esc.

-If you do not press F10 or Esc at the appropriate time, try again.
+- 1. Turn on or restart the workstation. - When the display is active and Press the Esc key for Startup Menu appears at the bottom of the screen, press F10 or Esc. - If you do not press F10 or Esc at the appropriate time, try again.
 Turn the workstation off, then on, and press F10 again to access the utility.
-You can also press Ctrl + Alt + Delete before starting if you miss the opportunity to press F10.

-3. Select the language from the list and press the Enter key.

-In the Computer Setup (F10) Utility menu, five headings are displayed: File, Storage, Security, Power, and Advanced.

-NOTE: The option for selecting the language is available on first boot only.

-- 4. Use the left and right arrow keys to select the appropriate heading, use the up and down arrow keys to select an option, and then press Enter. - 5.
-Choose from the following: - To apply and save changes, select File > Save Changes and Exit, and then press Enter to accept the changes. - To remove changes you have made, select Ignore Changes and Exit, and then press Enter to acknowledge the cancellation. - To reset to factory settings, select File > Default Setup > Restore Factory Settings as Default.
+You can also press Ctrl + Alt + Delete before starting if you do not press F10 before the message disappears. - 3.
+Select a language from the list, and press the Enter key. - In the Computer Setup (F10) Utility menu, five headings are displayed: File, Storage, Security, Power, and Advanced. - NOTE: The option for selecting the language is available on first boot only.
+To reset the selection, press Esc during POST and from the Startup menu, select Change Language to switch between languages. - 4.
+Use the left and right arrow keys to select the appropriate heading, use the up and down arrow keys to select an option, and then press Enter. - 5.
+Choose from the following: - To apply and save changes, select File and then select Save Changes and Exit.
+Press Enter to accept the changes. - To remove changes you have made, select Ignore Changes and Exit, and then press Enter to acknowledge the cancellation. - To restore factory settings, select File, select Default Setup, and then select Restore Factory Settings as Default.
 Press Enter to accept the changes, and then select Apply Defaults and Exit.
-This restores the original factory system defaults.

-CAUTION: Do not power off the workstation while saving Computer Setup (F10) Utility changes, because the Complementary Metal-Oxide Semiconductor (CMOS) nonvolatile storage could become corrupted.
-Power off after you exit the F10 Setup screen.
+CAUTION: Do not turn off the workstation while saving Computer Setup (F10) Utility changes, because the Complementary Metal-Oxide Semiconductor (CMOS) nonvolatile storage could become corrupted.
+Turn off after you exit the F10 Setup screen.